gii-is-DP1/dp1-2021-2022-ling-5/README.md

 https://dev.mysql.com/downloads/installer/

-After downloading and installing MySQL, enter from the terminal in the folder where it is installed:
+Once MySQL has been downloaded and installed, in the folder where it is installed, enter:

 `cd C:\Program Files\MySQL\MySQL Server 8.0\bin`

-type: `mysql -u root -p`
+Use the MySQL command line with the following options: `mysql -u root -p`

-After this, the terminal will prompt you for the password that you generated earlier in the installation and the MySQL console will be opened.
+The terminal will then ask you for the password you generated during the installation, and the MySQL console will be opened.

-First, we have to create de database and the user with privileges:
+It is first necessary to create the database and the user with access to it:

 `create database dobbledb;`